klen/makesite/README.rst

 Setup
 ------

-The variable SITES_HOME tell sitegen where to place your sites.
+The variable SITES_HOME tell makesite where to place your sites.
 Add this lines to your shell startup file .bashrc, .profile, etc) ::

-    if [ -f /usr/local/bin/sitegenwrapper.sh ]; then
+    if [ -f /usr/local/bin/makesitewrapper.sh ]; then
         export SITES_HOME=PATH_TO_YOUR_SITES_HOME
         source /usr/local/bin/makesitewrapper.sh
     fi